LadInTheLab/microATLAS-widget/README.md

 An embeddable microscopy image viewer for [OME-Zarr](https://ngff.openmicroscopy.org/) data, built for scientific publications and interactive documents.
 Renders multi-channel fluorescence imagery directly in the browser with GPU-accelerated pan, zoom, and channel controls.

-Designed to drop into [Curvenote](https://curvenote.com/) and [JupyterBook](https://jupyterbook.org/) pages via the `:::{any:bundle}` directive.
+Designed to drop into [Curvenote](https://curvenote.com/) pages via the `:::{any:bundle}` directive.
 Authors point to their OME-Zarr data, configure the viewer, and paste a markdown block into their article — no hosting or build step required on their end.

 ## Features